smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

     expected out as below:
     ![NGC list of PODS](using-openness-cnca-images/ngc_services_list_output.png)

-4. After all the PODs are successfully up and running, few AF configuration parameters needs to be updated (as per your deployment configuration) and then re-start the AF.
+4. After all the PODs are successfully up and running, few AF and OAM configuration parameters needs to be updated (as per your deployment configuration) and then re-start the AF.

    * Open the file `/etc/openness/configs/ngc/af.json` and modify the below parameters.
    * `"UIEndpoint": "http://localhost:3020"` : Replace the `localhost` with `IP Address` of edge-controller, and no change to port number.
    * `"NEFHostname": "localhost"` : Replace the `localhost` with `nefservice` ie., service name NEF POD.
    * Save and exit.

-5. Now restart AF POD using the below command:
+   * Now restart AF POD using the below command:
   `kubectl exec -it af --namespace=ngc -- /bin/bash -c "pkill af"` Successful restart of AF with the updated config can be observed through AF container logs.
 Run the below command to get AF container logs:
   `kubectl logs af --namespace=ngc af-container` Sample output of the AF container logs with updated config may appear as:
 ![NGC list of PODS](using-openness-cnca-images/ngc_af_service_config_log.png)

+5. To update OAM configuration and restart OAM micro service:
+   * Open the file `/etc/openness/configs/ngc/oam.json` and modify the below parameters.
+   * `"UIEndpoint": "http://localhost:3020"` : Replace the `localhost` with `IP Address` of edge-controller, and no change to port number.
+   * Save and exit.
+   * Now restart OAM POD using the below command:
+  `kubectl exec -it oam --namespace=ngc -- /bin/bash -c "pkill oam"` Successful restart of OAM with the updated config can be observed through OAM container logs.
+Run the below command to get logs:
+  `kubectl logs oam --namespace=ngc oam-container`

-*NOTE: In case of ngc-test rule/configuration, NEF and OAM PODs will run in OpenNESS-Controller/Kubernetes-Master node.
-In real implementation, these two pods will run *
+*NOTE: In case of ngc-test rule/configuration, NEF and OAM PODs will run in OpenNESS-Controller/Kubernetes-Master node for testing purpose.
+In real implementation, if NEF and OAM being used, these two services will run on 5G Core network servers either in POD or standalone application on host is depends on 5G Core server environment*

-6. Similar config update and restart required for OAM -- TBA

 ## Configuring in Network Edge mode

 In case of Network Edge mode, CNCA provides kubectl plugin to configure 5G Core network.
 Kubernetes adopts plugins concepts to extend its functionality.
 The `kube-cnca` plugin executes CNCA related functions within Kubernetes eco-system.
-The plugin performs remote callouts against NGC OAM, AF and LTE CUPS OAM agent.
+The plugin performs remote callouts against NGC OAM and AF micro service on controller itself.

-Available management with `kube-cnca` against NGC OAM are:
-1. Registration of AF service
+Supported operations through `kube-cnca` plugin:

+  * Registration of edge service info for an UPF with 5G Core through OAM interface (co-located with Edge-Node)
-2. Un-registration of AF service
+  * Un-registration of edge service info

-Available management with `kube-cnca` against NGC Application Function (AF) are:
-1. Creation of subscriptions
+  * Creation of traffic influence subscriptions through AF micro service to steer application traffic towards edge-node
-2. Deletion of subscriptions
+  * Deletion of subscriptions
-3. Updating (patching) subscriptions
+  * Updating (patching) subscriptions

-Available management with `kube-cnca` against LTE CUPS OAM agent are:
-1. Creation of LTE CUPS userplanes
-2. Deletion of LTE CUPS userplanes
-3. Updating (patching) LTE CUPS userplanes

-The `kube-cnca` plugin is installed automatically on the master node during the installation phase of the [OpenNESS Experience Kit](https://github.com/open-ness/specs/blob/master/doc/getting-started/openness-experience-kits.md).
+The `kube-cnca` plugin is installed automatically on the master node during the installation phase of the [OpenNESS Experience Kit](https://github.com/otcshare/specs/blob/master/doc/getting-started/network-edge/controller-edge-node-setup.md)
-In the following sections, a detailed explanation with examples is provided about CNCA management.

 ### NGC OAM management